OHIF/Viewers/platform/docs/docs/deployment/docker.md

 ### Embedding in an iframe

-If the OHIF instance served by the Docker image is to be embedded in an `iframe`, and if  [cross-origin isolation]{} is required, then the [Cross Origin Resource Policy header value (CORP)](https://github.com/OHIF/Viewers/blob/8a8ae237d26faf123abeb073cbf0cd426c3e9ef2/.docker/Viewer-v3.x/default.conf.template#L9) that OHIF is served with will have to be updated accordingly.
-More information on CORP and `iframe`s can be found [here]().
+If the OHIF instance served by the Docker image is to be embedded in an `iframe`, and if  [cross-origin isolation](./cors.md#cross-origin-isolation) is required, then the [Cross Origin Resource Policy header value (CORP)](https://github.com/OHIF/Viewers/blob/8a8ae237d26faf123abeb073cbf0cd426c3e9ef2/.docker/Viewer-v3.x/default.conf.template#L10) that OHIF is served with will have to be updated accordingly.
+More information on CORP and `iframe`s can be found [here](./cors.md#ohif-as-a-cross-origin-resource-in-an-iframe).

 :::tip
-For SSL Docker deployments, the CORP header value is set [here]().
+For SSL Docker deployments, the CORP header value is set [here](https://github.com/OHIF/Viewers/blob/8a8ae237d26faf123abeb073cbf0cd426c3e9ef2/.docker/Viewer-v3.x/default.ssl.conf.template#L12).
 :::

 ## SSL